weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Next, set up TravisCI.
 In http://travis-ci.org/, sign in, find the front-end repo and switch it on.

-Configure the environment entries for `DOCKER_USER` and `DOCKER_PASS` by copying them from the robot account in quay.io: For Travis, select "More Options" and then "Settings" from the downdown menu on the right.
+Configure the environment entries for `DOCKER_USER` and `DOCKER_PASS` by copying them from the robot account in quay.io:

-These "quay.io" variables are found by clicking on the robot account's settings and then credentials.
-Then selecting 'Robot Token' at the top of this dialog.
+The "quay.io" variables are found in the robot account's settings after clicking on credentials.
+Select 'Robot Token' from the top of this dialog.

+Enter the variables into Travis, by selecting "More Options" and then "Settings" from the drop down menu on the right.

+Add the the variables:

 `DOCKER_USER=<"user-name+robot-account">`
 `DOCKER_PASS=<"robot-key">`